Fantastic Schedules and how to build them!

 By Greg Anderson

-Preparing for camp can be a hard proposition sometimes.
-You've got to make sure that everyone has packed everything they need, that you have enough parents going with you, and a ton of other things.
+Preparing for camp has a lot of moving parts.
+You've got to make sure that everyone has packed everything they need, prepare your volunteers, and so many other things.

 Gather your records